dondealban/learning-intensity-analysis/README.md

 <a name="save_outputs"></a>

 ### F. Save Outputs
-We can save the outputs of the Intensity Analysis as CSV files as show in the `intensity.analysis` package [vignette](https://cran.r-project.org/web/packages/intensity.analysis/vignettes/README.html):
+We can save the outputs of the Intensity Analysis as CSV files as shown in the `intensity.analysis` package [vignette](https://cran.r-project.org/web/packages/intensity.analysis/vignettes/README.html).
+We can write the following lines:
 ```R
 # Interval-level Intensity Analysis
 IIAname <- file.path(normalizePath(getwd()), "IIA.csv")